ShiGGie/AlignedTexttoCSV/README.txt

 2) whether each row of data is made of multiple lines or one.
 2.5) The primary key column
 3) Path to the file
 4) Optional: the delimiter of the text file.
-(Default: "spaces")
+(Default: "spaces"
+5) Optional: "no" in order to keep columns that have errors.

 ### Using multi-lines on GUI and console
 	Console: